My elective c-section

 Over the course of the evening I slowly became more mobile, managed to fill my catheter bag a suitable amount and even had a quick shower.
 I had dissolvable stitches so had a huge dressing over the wound, which was taken off on day 5 during a midwife home visit.

-The next day at 2.30pm after all the paediatrician tests of Uma and the doctors sign off on my movement, wound, pain management and bodily fluid function were were sent home.
+The next day at 2.30pm after all the paediatrician tests of Uma, and the doctors sign off on my movement, wound, pain management and bodily fluid function we were sent home.
 It was pure joy, but also alarm when I found myself at home with 2 children and incredibly limited movement.
 It almost felt too soon to be discharged but at the same time there is no place like home so I wouldn't have changed a thing.

 My recovery has been faster than with Etta, with every day bringing less pain, more mobility and more emotional stability!
 You do still bleed with a section, and it is in fact the best indicator of "over doing it" - something which i'm still not good at avoiding.
 I had to have 10 days of blood-thinning injections, which I got Chris to do.
 They hurt a little but after sussing out a technique of standing, ice-ing the area and administering the injection on a slow and calm outbreath they were over in no time, but boy did they bruise.
 I also had the most agonising referred wind pain in my shoulder - my god it was worse than any wound pain, and totally unexpected.
 Peppermint tea eased it up, but I couldn't even lie on my right shoulder for a week because of the discomfort.